 - 2.1.
-An Employee or Trustee who reasonably believes that a Wrongdoing has been committed or is about to be committed may make a Disclosure to any of the following: - 2.1.1. that person's Supervisor. - 2.1.2. the Superintendent. - 2.1.3. a Designated Officer other than the Superintendent. - 2.1.4. the Ombudsperson. - 2.2.
+An Employee who reasonably believes that a Wrongdoing has been committed or is about to be committed may make a Disclosure to any of the following: - 2.1.1. that person's Supervisor. - 2.1.2. the Superintendent. - 2.1.3. a Designated Officer other than the Superintendent. - 2.1.4. the Ombudsperson. - 2.2.
 A Disclosure should be submitted in writing using the Disclosure Form or in other written form, and include the following information if known: - 2.2.1. a description of the Wrongdoing. - 2.2.2. the name of the person(s) alleged to be responsible for or to have participated in the Wrongdoing. - 2.2.3. the date or expected date of the Wrongdoing. - 2.2.4. if the Wrongdoing relates to an obligation under a statute or enactment, the name of that statute or enactment. - 2.2.5. whether the Wrongdoing has already been reported, and if so, to whom and a description of the response received. - 2.3.
 A Disclosure may be submitted to the School District on an anonymous basis but must contain sufficient information to permit the School District to conduct a full and fair investigation into the alleged Wrongdoing.
 If a Disclosure does not contain sufficient detail to permit investigation, the School District may take no action with respect to the Disclosure.
-Any notices required to be given to a Discloser under this Policy or the PIDA will not be provided to an anonymous Discloser, except at the discretion of the Designated Officer and where the Disclosure has provided contact information.
+Any notices required to be given to a Discloser under this Policy or the PIDA will not be provided to an anonymous Discloser, except at the discretion of the Designated Officer and where the Disclosure has provided contact information. - 2.4.
+A Discloser who is considering making a Disclosure may request Advice from any of their union representative or employee association representative, a lawyer, their Supervisor, a Designated Officer, or the Ombudsperson.